Light Sources (Instrumentation, units, lights)

 Absorption

-It can be absorbed in which case the light, which is a form of energy, transforms to heat, the reason we get hot under the sun light.
+It can be absorbed in which case the light, which is a form of energy, transforms to heat, which is the reason we get hot under the sunlight.

 Absorption Animation